-How to fill out BIR Form 1701A for self-employed and professionals – a simple and easy way how to compute and file annual income tax return for individuals earning income purely from business or profession subject to graduated income tax rates who availed the optional standard deduction (OSD) and those who availed the 8% flat income tax rate whose sales receipts and other non-operating income do not exceed 3 million pesos.
+A beginners guide on How to fill out BIR Form 1701A for self-employed and professionals.
+We share here a simple and easy way how to compute and file annual income tax return for individuals earning income purely from business or profession under OSD and 8% flat rate.

 Note that if you are availing Allowable Itemized Deductions (AID), you will have to use BIR Form 1701.
 The steps and guides in filing annual ITR for 1701 are posted on another page.